 Since all 25 agents were still connected to Develocity, they could immediately join the new Maven build and work on executing tests.

 Let’s assume that the next build starts a few minutes after the agents have disconnected from Develocity, because there was no demand:

 (all but one agent disconnected, builds starts a few minutes afterwards, build scan)

 This time the build used 1m 34s to execute all tests.
 While this is slower than Run 1 (48s) or Run 3 (49s) where all 25 agents were already connected, it was still clearly faster than Run 2 (3m 22s), where only 1 agent was connected.

 Why is this the case?
 Let’s have another look at the usage chart:

-As you can see, additional agents connected to Gradle Enterprise almost immediately when the build started (light blue line).
-The reason for this is that Kubernetes did not immediately stop the EC2 instances when agents disconnected from Gradle Enterprise.
+As you can see, additional agents connected to Develocity almost immediately when the build started (light blue line).
+The reason for this is that Kubernetes did not immediately stop the EC2 instances when agents disconnected from Develocity.
 Instead, it stops them gradually over time based on the overall usage of the nodes.
 In our case, all the nodes were still available, so Kubernetes started agents on them in a timely manner.

 The auto scaling feature of Test Distribution reduces infrastructure costs incurred by running remote agents, while keeping the advantage of reduced feedback times for developers.
-Gradle Enterprise offers easy integration in a Kubernetes environment, and works well with other platforms for managing containerized workloads.
+Develocity offers easy integration in a Kubernetes environment, and works well with other platforms for managing containerized workloads.

 Auto scaling for Test Distribution is available now.
-If you’d like to try it, or other Gradle Enterprise features such as the Build Cache or Build Scans, talk to us about a free trial where we’ll help you evaluate and quantify the benefits of Gradle Enterprise for your organization.
+If you’d like to try it, or other Develocity features such as the Build Cache or Build Scans, talk to us about a free trial where we’ll help you evaluate and quantify the benefits of Develocity for your organization.